 But then, from the other side, let us not forget that if the abuse of slaves is to be a cornerstone of the argument against slavery, then the same argument can be used against the institution of marriage.
 Marriage is evil, isn't it?
 Just look at all the abused wives!
 And parents ought to have no right to discipline their children, right?
 After all, look at all the instances of child abuse!
+And employeremployee relationships?
+Forget it!
+Have you seen how many employers abuse their employees? ...

-And employerleast ten per cent lower, than that which the Federal Government has just adopted.
+has just adopted.
 As a matter of course, foreign trade will seek Southern ports....
 The new tariff is thus almost certain to drive commerce from our own ports, and our revenue must suffer in proportion.-"An Extra Session of Congress," The New York Times, Saturday, March 23, 1861, p.
 4